duyfken/alternative-frontends/README.md

    - If a service you want to redirect to is not supported by LibRedirect, this extension lets you manually define redirects.
    - [Homepage & Download](https://einaregilsson.com/redirector) | [Repo](https://github.com/einaregilsson/Redirector)
    - [x] Open-Source

+   ⓘ Example Redirector rules based on services provided in this list can be found at https://github.com/duyfken/RedirectorPrivacyAlternatives

 - **SSL Labs**
    - Free tool by Qualys that does a deep analysis to check the SSL implementation of a server.
 Helpful to check public instances.
 You'll find this on the [Piped](#youtube) page for instance.